schnecki/experimenter/README.md

 in the report.

-Each experiment can have a preparation phase, e.g. a learning phase for machine learning algorithms, a warm-up phase, e.g. a queuing system that needs to be filled and get into the steady with the same properties of the evaluation phase.
+Each experiment can have a preparation phase, e.g. a learning phase for machine learning algorithms, a warm-up phase, e.g. a queuing system that needs to converge to the steady state, to evaluate the properties in the evaluation phase.
 The later is the one used for generating report of user defined metrics.
 For instance, the user can define the dice draw like this:

     let result = StepResult "draw" Nothing (fromIntegral $ 1 + nr `mod` 6)